Preparing For Cyber Essentials: Cyber Essentials PLUS

 Probably the most important decision when considering Cyber Essentials is whether to go for the standard Cyber Essentials (CE) certification or take the plunge and opt for Cyber Essentials PLUS (CE+) certification.
 To make an informed choice, understanding the difference is key.

 The CE+ Assessment includes all components from the CE basic assessment.
 To achieve certification, all test elements must be passed.
-The distinctions between the two levels are summarised below:

 From our table, we can see that CE+ testing: